 But all is not equal in the Internet of Things.
 Depending on their purpose, different objects interact differently with the world around them, and have different connectivity technology requirements.
 Let’s take an Internet-capable toothbrush as one example, and compare it with, for instance, the connected car.
 The connected car, to say nothing of autonomous vehicles, requires millisecond response times, to alert the driver to hazards or changing road conditions, and to respond itself to hazards.
 The toothbrush, on the other hand, might still be providing data which is of importance to the user, but the delay of a second or so will not disrupt service provision or result in damage to life and limb.
 The difference here is one of latency, and latency is a combined result of distance, bandwidth, and technology (e.g. 5G compared to 4G) – the shorter the distance data needs to travel, and for larger data volumes the greater the bandwidth its route allows, the faster the response time.

-This means that, for different types of services, different connectivity technologies can be employed.
-For services demanding low-latency, this would include edge data centers: small, localized data centers, close to the data collection point, which can ensure speedy delivery of time-critical information.
+This means that, for different types of services, different connectivity technologies and different data center models can be brought into play.
+Data centers come in all shapes and sizes, with different services models, a topic dealt with in more depth in my interview "Data Center Models and Their Customers".
+For example, services demanding low-latency might look towards edge data centers: small, localized data centers, close to the data collection point, which can ensure speedy delivery of time-critical information.

 Wired and mobile networks – and their rollout